Benjiiim/XamarinPlayground/README.md

     using System.Linq;
     using System.Threading.Tasks;

-You can now add a reference to your SharedProject project from you Android app, by using the wizard available after a right click on the "References" node in the Solution Explorer.
-One section of this wizard is listing all the Shared Projects available in your solution.
+You can now add a reference to your SharedProject project from you Android app, by using the wizard available after a right clicking on the "References" node in the Solution Explorer.
+One section of this wizard is a listing of all the Shared Projects available in your solution.

-Finaly, you have to add the following using statement in your MainActivity.cs class:
+Finally, you have to add the following using statement in your MainActivity.cs class:

     using SharedProject;